 A 2-day intensive summer school on Non-Equilibrium Molecular Dynamics (NEMD) applied to Fluid Dynamics and Interfacial Phenomena

-6-7 July 2026 | University of Edinburgh
+6-7 July 2026 | The University of Edinburgh

-Non-Equilibrium Molecular Dynamics (NEMD) is increasingly used to study liquids and interfaces in regimes where continuum descriptions break down — from nanoscale flows and wetting to heat transfer, lubrication, and semiconductor processing.
+Non-Equilibrium Molecular Dynamics (NEMD) is increasingly used to study liquids and interfaces in regimes where continuum descriptions break down, from nanoscale flows and wetting to heat transfer, lubrication, and semiconductor processing.
 Yet for many researchers, NEMD remains difficult to access: its fundamentals are rarely taught in a unified way, and practical guidance on extracting reliable transport properties is often scattered across the literature.

 This summer school is designed to bridge that gap.